The Best Kitchen Knives

 The harder blades made from high-carbon alloys like AUS-8, BD1N and VG-10 were the most resilient in this test, with the smallest deflections from the rod pressing against the edge.
 This should translate well into resistance to the kind of damage your knife gets from bones, plates and scraping against the cutting board.

-We were surprised not to see any damage in the form of chips in this test, since in hard-but-tough tool steels like CPM-M4 (a popular pick for “blade sport” cutting competitions) we had already seen minor chipping when we set up the controls for the test.
+We were surprised not to see any damage in the form of chips in this test, since in hard-but-tough tool steels like CPM-M4 (a popular pick for “blade sport” cutting competitions against rope and wood) we had already seen minor chipping when we set up the controls for the test.
 These kitchen knives, even the ones on the harder end of the scale, are probably tempered specifically to resist chipping.

 The softer German-style knives all bent over pretty severely in this test, with bent sections averaging at more than 1 mm.
-This means that a 12-degree edge (which is close to the factory setting for many of these knives) is probably too acute for general-purpose use.
+This means that a 12-degree edge (which is close to the factory setting for many of these knives) is probably too acute for general-purpose use with these knives.
 Our test is quite extreme compared to slicing onions, but it’s a real test of relative strength.

 The best score was from the Nexus at only 0.45 mm of damage, and the Tojiro close behind at 0.50 mm.
 These edges have enough strength that you could sharpen to an even more acute edge if you want razor-blade levels of slicing performance.
-(The straight razors we’ve reviewed go as low as 7 degrees, which is definitely too fragile for these knives.)
+(The straight razors we’ve reviewed go as low as 7 degrees, which is definitely too thin an edge for these knives.)

 Sharpening and repair